ENCODE-DCC/encoded/src/encoded/schemas/changelogs/biospecimen.md

 ### Schema version 1

-* New schema for patient added
+* New schema for biospecimen added